AWNathan1893/AWNathan1893.github.io/_pages/about.md

 ### Hi!

 You've reached my personal page.
 I will be a graduate student in mathematics at the University of Virginia, Charlottesville starting Fall 2024.
 My main interests lie at the intersection of geometry and topology, particularly the group theoretic aspects.
 A little more about me can be found [here](/about "about me").
-You can find my blog _This doesn't seem right_ over [here](/blog "my blog"); it's still empty but I plan on sharing interesting math I come across, as well as some thoughts about my non-mathematical interests.
+You can find my blog _This doesn't seem right_ over [here](/blog "my blog").
 The picture on the right is me standing on the rooftop of a building at ISI Bangalore in December 2023.

 > What's the difference between a literalist and a kleptomaniac?
 One takes things literally, the other takes things, literally!